ImageMagick/Usage-Markdown/canvas/index.md

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
 > Note that "`-alpha Off`" (or the older equivalent "`+matte`") only disables the alpha channel.
 > If you turn it [On](../masking/#alpha_on) again afterwards, the original alpha channel (which was preserved) will be restored.
-> If was automatically done before IM v6.7.9
+> It was automatically done before IM v6.7.9
 >
-> As of IM v6.4.3-0 you can use the "`-sparse-color`" operator to set a single point to the color wanted, using just about any method it provides (see [Sparse Points of Color](#sparse-color) below).
+> As of IM v6.4.3-0 you can use the "`-sparse-color`" operator to set a single point to the color wanted, using just about any method it provides,  see [Sparse Points of Color](#sparse-color) below.

 ~~~
 convert test.png  -alpha Off \